Preceptors model professional behaviors and values for future RDNs.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) defines a preceptor as a practitioner who serves as faculty for students/interns during supervised practice by overseeing practical experiences, providing one-on-one training, modeling professional behaviors and values.
 We extend our gratitude to our current preceptors for their hard work, dedication, and support of our program.

-Please use this page as a resource for information on becoming a preceptor, preceptor guidelines, evaluations, preceptor benefits, and more or contact the Dietetics department for more information.
+Please use this page as a resource for information on becoming a preceptor, preceptor guidelines, evaluations, preceptor benefits, and more or contact the Nutrition and Dietetics department for more information.

 Becoming a Preceptor

-The D'Youville Dietetics Department will utilize professional members of the healthcare community to precept our dietetics students during their supervised practice rotations.
+The D'Youville Nutrition and Dietetics Department will utilize professional members of the healthcare community to precept our dietetics students during their supervised practice rotations.

 Students complete rotations in a variety of practice areas including, but not limited to, community nutrition, acute care, long-term care, food service, sports nutrition and pediatrics.